JeffreySanford/sound-of-freedom/scripts/docker/README.md

 ## Notes

 - `compose-up.sh` runs `compose-cleanup.sh` by default; set `SKIP_CLEANUP=1` to skip.
+  - When using the example compose `docker-compose.dev.example.yml`, prefer the `start-ollama-only.sh` for test-only Ollama startup.
 - If a non-docker process binds the chosen host port, `compose-up.sh` will abort and print process info so you can free the port.